 Recovery Direct’s Model For Eating Disorder Treatment

 We help you to counteract disordered thoughts that trigger your problematic responses.
 We follow up on your daily challenges to create awareness of the things that trigger your reactions and how to handle them.
 Using a structured cognitive process, we create a holistic solution for you.
 We respect the fact that your thoughts and feelings are reflected in your relationship with food.
 We treat obsessive behaviours such as fasting, over-regulation (dieting and calorie counting), binge eating, regurgitation and purgation, all aimed at controlling body weight, but resulting in severe health problems.
 At the therapeutic level there are many effective and successful treatments, either those that hinge on cognitive behavioural therapy or of systemic orientation.
 The latter can be found in the literature on clinical psychology and psychotherapy.
-Systemic therapy has three models that have specialised in treatments for eating disorders.
+Systemic therapy has three models that have specialised in evidence based treatment for eating disorders.

 - Psychological treatment: Aimed at achieving lasting changes in the distorted thoughts and negative emotions related to weight and body image or self image; involves working towards establishing an identity that helps the person feel good about themselves.
 Psychological treatment helps the individual avoid having to resort to food in the face of life’s challenges and problems.
 This treatment can take the place of individual and group sessions with other people who share the same problems and in some cases with family members (parents, siblings, partners).